The Reward Model Selection Crisis in Personalized Alignment: Pref-LaMP: A Benchmark for Direct Behavioral Evaluation

 \end{definition}

-We instantiate $\mathcal{G}$ with ARGS decoding (Eq.~\ref{eq:args_gen}), and $\mathcal{S}$ with ROUGE-1 (lexical overlap), ROUGE-L (longest common subsequence), and BERTScore-F1 (semantic similarity).
+We instantiate $\mathcal{G}$ with ARGS decoding (Eq.~\ref{eq:args_gen}), zero-shot generation and ICL generation.
+Meanwhile, $\mathcal{S}$ in instantiated with ROUGE-1 (lexical overlap), ROUGE-L (longest common subsequence), and BERTScore-F1 (semantic similarity).
 This measures whether generated outputs match what users actually write, providing ground-truth assessment of behavioral alignment.